 - They need to update the status and the remaining efforts for their tasks to allow the development of a Sprint Burndown Diagram.

 It is important for the Scrum Team to work well for everyone on the team by following a shared goal.
-They also need to comply with the same standards and guidelines and respect for each other.
-Now you know about the three Agile Scrum Roles that are part of Scrum Framework.
+They also need to comply with the same standards and guidelines and respect each other.
+Now you know about the three Agile Scrum Roles that are part of the Scrum Framework.

 Proper training across popular Agile Certification Courses will help in Implementing Scrum and bringing in agility across departments.